Lighting Fireworks Remotely

 In the images below, you can see a close-up of an opened Talon with the element visible, followed by a Talon clipped on to a visco fuse.

-You will note in all cases above we refer to attaching igniters to the main fuse of your firework, which will result in a delay to the firework starting, as per hand lighting.
+When I refer to attaching igniters to the visco safety fuse of your firework, note that this will still result in a delay to the firework starting, as per hand lighting.
 Whilst it is possible to bypass the main fuse and ignite a consumer firework instantly, this is an advanced fusing activity which should only be attempted by experienced firers.
-We would direct you to the fusing tutorials section of our Forum for more information.
+I would direct you to the fusing tutorials section of our Forum for more information.

 A closer look at consumer firing systems